M7OCM/890/README.md

 **Register Editor**

-Start by mapping a key (side key or keypad) to the Reg Editor action using the main menu.
-Register Editor will launch, showing the current register values.
+Press key 8 LP and Register Editor will launch, showing the current register values.
 The register currently being edited will display in large font.

 - [Up] Move editor to next register